noralschimpf/Weather-Preprocessing/README.md

 All Project parameters are located in `Global_Tools.py`
 * LAT_ORIGIN, LON_ORIGIN: the reference coordinates used by EchoTop databases.
 * R_EARTH: The Earth's radius, in Kilometers, used to map relative data to latitude and longitude coordinates.
 Currently specified for EchoTop data.
 * LOOKAHEAD_SECONDS: Number of seconds to extract weather cubes in advance of.
-Currently approximated as 200 seconds, in order to accommodate real-time predictions future deep-learning networks.
+Approximated as 200 seconds, in order to accommodate real-time predictions future deep-learning networks. **Currently not in use.**
 * TARGET_SAMPLE_SIZE: Ideal number of entries per flight file.
 This number is targetted when downsampling track points or interpolating flight plans.
 Current value is 500, roughly a quarter the number of entries in a flight from JFK to LAX.
 * FIGURE_FORMAT: When validation-figures are generated, this specifies the format to save each as.
 Currently specified as PNG.